Isthmus (album): Background and release

 Açık Radyo.
 The album premiered on It's Psychedelic Baby!
-Magazine on September 27th.
+Magazine on September 27.

 Reception

 Mike Mineo of Obscure Sound wrote: "There’s an immediate charm to the album’s scenic and lush composure."
-Nialler9 wrote that the album was “delicately poised and reflective in nature.”
+Nialler9 wrote that the album was "delicately poised and reflective in nature."
 Raffael Russo reviewed the album positively in the Italian music magazine Rockerilla.
 In their New and Notable section, the website Bandcamp wrote: "Seamus O’Muineachain takes us to his hometown of Belmullet, Ireland through patient, pensive ambient composition."
 Writing for Spectrum Culture, Pat Padua said "The EP takes less than 27 minutes to tell its story, but that brief time is used to communicate the patient appreciation of a dreamlike existence on the other side of the world."
+Simon Lewis of Ptolemaic Terrascope called the album "a gentle, unhurried set of songs which demand to be taken as a whole and when done so prove to be a balm for the soul."
 It was included on Star's End list of significant releases of 2022.